tawnyalee/C769-ROM3/_build/html/_sources/task2_ROM3.md

 <img src="https://github.com/ashejim/C769/blob/main/url_images/google_scholar_demo.gif?raw=true" height="300px" alt= "An aninmated GIF demonstrating how to use google.scholar.com"/>
 :::

-## Section C: Project Rationale
+## C: Project Rationale

 The **Project Rationale** provides a comprehensive picture of *why* the project is needed.
 Describe the business, technical, and/or user needs.
 Internal and external environmental factors might also be included.

-## Section D: Current Project Environment
+## D: Current Project Environment

-‘Environment' is an umbrella which includes 'strategy' and 'culture.'
 For this section, do the following:

-- Discuss how the solution from A2 aligns with the client's approach to achieving its goals (strategy).
+- Discuss how the solution from A2 will improve the client's approach to achieving its goals (strategy).
-- Discuss how the solution aligns with the client's beliefs and values (culture).
+- Discuss how the solution from A2 will align with the client's beliefs and values (culture).
 This can explain how the solution does not contradict the client's culture.

+‘Environment' is an umbrella which includes 'strategy' and 'culture.'

-## Section E: Methodology
+## E: Methodology

 :::{sidebar} Watch
 <iframe src="https://wgu.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=e3d9d9d5-03c9-425f-abff-ac4c015c1410&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" title="E and F: Methodology & Goals" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" class ="center" alt= "Title screen for the video.">